Community Educators Team

 UNC Project has an active community relations and outreach program.
 The project is guided by a large, diverse and active Community Advisory Board (CAB) consisting of people living with HIV infection, participants in clinical trials; traditional, civic, religious and political leaders; and representatives of groups with special needs such as women and youth.
 The CAB has active 30 members.
 Staff who work in UNC Project clinics are invited to monthly CAB meetings to explain research projects to the CAB members and educate them on specific research topic or study protocols.
 The CAB is also involved in reviewing IEC materials before they are submitted to IRBs for review, and assists in translating some medical information into Chichewa.

 Dzama Orphan Care and School

 With initial funding from the Statistical Center for HIV/AIDS Research & Prevention (SCHARP) in Seattle and UNC professor Peter Gilligan, PhD, UNC Project oversaw the construction of a brick school with solar-powered electricity, and a toilet.
 Later, donations from Carolina Friends School allowed for the installation of a well to provide clean water to the village.
-The school employs two teachers who instruct the children, aged two to ten, in English, Chichewa, mathematics, etc. With donations from well-wishers, UNC Project has recently constructed a three bed-room house fitted with solar power to accommodate a Head Teacher.
+The school employs three teachers who instruct the children, aged two to ten, in English, Chichewa, mathematics, etc. With donations from well-wishers, UNC Project has recently constructed a three bed-room house fitted with solar power to accommodate a Head Teacher.
 Government has acknowledged this development by upgrading the school into a Junior Primary School and has deployed government teachers.